 process, phenomenon or human activity that may cause loss of life, injury or other health impacts, property damage, social and economic disruption or environmental degradation.
-In order to best predict possible flood and drought scenarios, a modelling chain has been composed of climate, hydrological, and hydraulic models using all the available information, including rainfall, temperature, humidity, wind, and solar radiation.
-A set of mutually exclusive and collectively exhaustive possible hazard scenarios that may occur in a given region or country has been generated and expressed in terms of frequency, extension of the affected area and intensity at different locations.
+In order to best predict possible flood and drought scenarios, a modelling chain composed of climate, hydrological, and hydraulic models combined with available information on rainfall, temperature, humidity, wind and solar radiation, has been used.
+A set of mutually exclusive and collectively exhaustive possible hazard scenarios that may occur in a given region or country, including the most catastrophic ones, is generated and expressed in terms of frequency, extension of the affected area and intensity in different locations.